 - Client Alert - Supreme Court Limits Patent Venue Options

 Taylor has a unique understanding of the entire IP “life cycle,” from planning and procurement through enforcement and monetization.
 Her experience over a decade of patent practice includes portfolio planning and counseling, patent prosecution, clearance and freedom-to-operate opinions, IP due diligence for corporate mergers and acquisitions, pre-litigation analysis, proceedings before the Patent Trials and Appeal Board of the U.S. Patent and Trademark Office, and all aspects of patent litigation.

-Taylor concentrates her practice in patent litigation covering a wide variety of technologies, with a particular emphasis on pharmaceuticals and electronic and computer methods.
 Taylor also represents clients in patent litigation concerning technologies related to medical devices, consumer products, and mechanical devices.
-She has been named an “Emerging Lawyer” in the fields of both Intellectual Property Law and Patent Law by Law Bulletin Media Leading Lawyers from 2015-2017.
+She has been named an “Emerging Lawyer” in the fields of both Intellectual Property Law and Patent Law by Law Bulletin Publishing Company’s Leading Lawyers from 2015-2018.

 - Obtained summary judgment of infringement of asserted mechanical device patent for the plaintiff/patentee.

 - Obtained multiple dismissals of non-practicing entity patent infringement claims directed to computer method technology as invalid for failure to claim patent-eligible subject matter.